papum20/misc__notes__AllMyProgrammNotes/web/react/lib_pages/react-router/objects.md

 `Link` : link, but don't refresh all page (like `href`), just replace right content
 *	`to="LINK"` : (required)

+`NavLink` : like `Link`, but adds nav styling
+*	`activeClassName` : class to apply to active link
+*	e.g.: sets automatically the active link, adding styling

 `Routes` : container of `Route` elements

 `Route` : add route